apache/arrow/rust/arrow/README.md

 ### How to run the tests

-The tests of this crate depend on two environment variables to be defined.
+The tests of this crate **optionally** depend on two environment variables to be defined.

+They are required to set **only if**:
+- either apache arrow is not a git repository,
+- or the data dirs are not default.

-Assuming that you are in this crates' current directory:
+Assuming that you are in this crates' current directory, and have to set the environment variables:

 ```bash
 export PARQUET_TEST_DATA=$(cd ../../cpp/submodules/parquet-testing/data; pwd)